patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/filters/filters.md

 * There is more than one value for a given facet.
 * There are boolean filter rules being applied.

-**Don’t use** filter chips when:the current settings of the controls are sufficient to convey applied filters.
+**Don’t use** filter chips when the current settings of the controls are sufficient to convey applied filters.

 ### Badge count
 Badges are used to indicate a count.
 In filters, badges can be used in the following ways: